pink-roaming-dolphin/Classification_MetropolitanMuseumHighlights/README.md

 - Scikit-Learn for Modeling

 **Communication**
 The project was presented with a slideshow in which the use case & model deployment were narrated.
+The presentation PDF can be found [here](https://github.com/zey-o/DeepLearning_Wikiart_Emotions/blob/main/Presentation_DL_Wikiart_Emotions.pdf)